Man Over Board

 3. Locate the man overboard

-The calculation of the drift is essential to determine the passage of the last known position to the current position of the man overboard.
+Drift calculation is essential to determine the transition from the last known position to the current position of man overboard.
 A relevant estimate of the last known position of the person is the ship's GPS position at the time of the accident.
-To estimate the displacement caused by the drift, the time between the beginning of the accident and the start of the rescue operation is multiplied by the drift velocity.
+To estimate drift displacement, the time between the beginning of the accident and the start of the rescue operation is multiplied by the drift velocity.
 It is therefore imperative to take into account these elements to hope going back "blindly", that is to say only with instruments, to the water fallen crew.

 Weather4D and MOB function